Adventure Calls in French Polynesia

 For two days, Tibo took me trekking across Tahiti Iti.
 We camped on an empty beach and ate raw snails.
 He took me abseiling down waterfalls at Vaipurau and Poutoa.
 I drew the line at the biggest rappel, which is only for the experienced.
 There was ample opportunity to recover my manhood by leaping off rocks into pools far below, pummelling my chest as I went.
 In the hinterland behind Hitia, I clung to another rock ledge and crawled through lava tubes.
 Lava tubes are tunnel-like caves formed by ancient volcanic action.
 At Hitia there are three, linked by a series of little valleys landscaped by waterfalls.
 Basic fitness and sure-footed agility will get you scrambling and wading through the first two lava tubes, tested mainly by a couple of small abseils.

-For a postcard manufacturer, these islands would be the stuff of palm-fringed fantasy.
+If you happen to be a postcard manufacturer, these islands are the stuff of palm-fringed fantasy.
 The more intrepid will discover that Huahine has great jagged rocks and is haunted by wild pigs.
 A cyclone a few years back wiped out most of its houses and a $70 million resort in a matter of minutes.
-You can imagine how the rains would have crash down like Armageddon.
+You can see how rains crash down like Armageddon.
 As acts of God go, it suited me just fine.
 Few tourists come here, only adventurers, insane backpackers and lots of mosquitoes.
-Whether you stay in a tiny pension or a beach hut at Huahine’s last remaining resort, you get absolute beachfront, wave-lulling tranquillity.
+Whether you stay in a tiny pension or a beach hut at Huahine’s lastremaining resort, you get absolute beachfront, wave-lulling tranquillity.

 But enough tranquillity.
 I was soon hanging on to the wheel of my battered rental Jeep as the engine roared and protested and a precipice lurched around every corner.
 The wheels of my car rattled on bridges made of planking that spanned sluggish brown rivers.
 Even on the roads, driving has its challenges: dusty dogs refused to get out of the way and a falling coconut dented the bonnet and nearly caused me to end up in the ditch with a heart attack.